-neater for reference.

 Date Purchased:

 Model number:

 Serial number:

-Date:
+Maintenance performed: Date:

-Drain and flush the tank and remove the anode rod and inspect after the first six months of operation and at least annually thereafter.
+Drain and flush tank and remove and inspect anode rod after first six months of operation and at least annually thereafter.
 Operate the Temperature and Pressure Relief Valve (T&P) annually and inspect T&P valve every 2-4 years (see the label on the T&P valve for maintenance schedule).
 If no label is attached to the T&P Relief Valve, follow the instructions in the T&P Relief Valve Maintenance section of this manual.
 See the Maintenance section for more information about maintaining this water heater.